matteobaccan/owner/docs/configuring.md

 there.
 But this isn't convenient enough: environment properties are read only, and sometimes it is not convenient to change system properties, especially for applications deployed in shared JVMs.

-So OWNER 1.0.4 now does have some context properties associated to the ConfigFactory itself:
+So OWNER does have some context properties associated to the ConfigFactory itself:

 ```java
 // notice ${mypath} here